“The Latina in me is an ember that blazes forever.” – Sonia Sotomayor, Associate Justice of the Supreme Court of the United States

 My family is a member of the Bolivian Society of St. Louis.
 It is one of the older societies in St. Louis and it is still thriving.
 There are many other groups like the Puerto Rican Society and our Peruvian & Ecuadorian friends.

 Then there are organizations like the Hispanic Festival that is dedicated to providing several events throughout the year to celebrate Hispanic/Latino culture in the area.
-One of their major events is in just a few days and will have dozens of booths and vendors to help spice up your weekend.
+One of their major events is coming up and will have dozens of booths and vendors to help spice up your weekend.

 Fiesta Patrias STL just celebrated it’s annual event over on Cherokee Street, but you can aways save the date as it coincides with a weekend around September 16th (Mexican Independence Day).
 Although the event is over, you can still head to Cherokee Street for some pan dulce or some amazing tacos.